04 Nov Hunting With My Father

 Dad aimed down the sight and I heard him take in a short breath, not daring to let it out.
 His finger slowly fell upon the trigger.

 The shot rang out and I saw the buck jerk and stumble in the distance.
 It staggered for a moment and then burst off in a sprint through the trees, away from us.
-My dad rose and lift his head, looking after it.
+My dad rose and lifted his head, looking after it.
 John and I finally made our moves and stepped up to him.

-“You get it Fred?”
+“You get it, Fred?”
 John asked as he looked off in the distance.
 “I don’t think you got it.”

-“Oh, I got it.”
-Dad said with a confident smirk on his face.
+“Oh, I got it,” Dad said with a confident smirk on his face.
 “I got him.”
 He looked to me and I smiled back.
 The deer seemed like it was hit, but I couldn’t tell.
 I’d rather think my dad got him than missed.

 “Should we go after it?”
 I spoke as I looked off to the spot the deer had been in.

-“Oh yeah.”
-Dad replied as he began to push on, rifle slung back over his shoulder.
+“Oh, yeah,” Dad replied as he began to push on, rifle slung back over his shoulder.
 “It can’t have gone far.”

 And so, through the brush we went, the three of us searching for the wounded deer.
 When we came across the spot it had lingered in, the result was clear.
 A fresh patch of blood had covered a nearby tree and splashed the dirt on the ground.
 My dad just grinned and sent an “I told you so” look over to my uncle before he took a few steps.
 Sure enough, in the direction the deer ran off in, another splash of blood had stained the earth.